TheRealBaka/NeoTracer/README.md

 # NeoTracer

 NeoTracer is a ray tracer that we created, written on top of _lightwave_ for Computer Graphics I course (Winter 2024/25).
 Besides basic features for a typical ray tracer, NeoTracer also supports volumetric path tracing with MIS.
-Our rendered images which you can see below was awarded the 3rd place in the rendering competition conducted at the end of the course.
+Our rendered image which you can see below was awarded the 3rd place in the rendering competition conducted at the end of the course.

 ![NeoTracer](neontracer_images/neotracer_final.jpeg)